-- To require the player to submit appropriate letter(s) of apology within a specified time - To record a reprimand and to give a warning as to future conduct - To impose a fine, not to exceed £500 - To ban the player for one or more matches, or for a stated period of time - To deduct League points from the player's team - To expel the player from the League - In the case of a club:- - To require the club to submit appropriate letter(s) of apology within a specified time - To record a reprimand and to give a warning as to future conduct - To impose a fine - To deduct League points from the club's team - To expel the club from any competition of the League - To relegate to any lower division of the League or to a 'linked' league - 5.5.
-The Disciplinary Chairman or his nominated deputy and Panels will take the following factors into account when determining the penalties to be imposed: - a) If the accused player/club has pleaded guilty - b) The player's previous disciplinary record - c) If the player is also the captain - d) The conduct of the player subsequent to him being warned and told that he will be reported - e) in the case of an appeal, if that appeal is considered to be spurious - 5.6.
-In addition, where an individual behaves inappropriately or fails to respect the formality at any level during a Disciplinary Hearing, the Disciplinary Panel assumes the right to impose further corrective actions or penalties as it sees fit. - 5.6.1 Where a representative and/or witness(es) behaves inappropriately or fails to respect the formality at any level during a Disciplinary Hearing this can be dealt with under the code by having a separate hearing. - 5.7.
-The Disciplinary Panel shall have the power to suspend the operation of any part, or all, of the penalty it imposes for such period and subject to such terms and conditions it deems appropriate. - 5.8.
-Decisions of the Disciplinary Panel (a finding that a complaint is proved or not proved or a decision on penalty) shall be by majority vote; where necessary the Disciplinary Panel Chairman shall have a casting vote.
+- To require the player to submit appropriate letter(s) of apology within a specified time - To record a reprimand and to give a warning as to future conduct - To impose a fine, not to exceed £100 - To ban the player for one or more matches, or for a stated period - To deduct League points from the player's team - To expel the player from the League

+In the case of a club:-

+- To require the club to submit appropriate letter(s) of apology within a specified time - To record a reprimand and to give a warning as to future conduct - To impose a fine - To deduct League points from the club's team - To expel the club from any competition of the League - To relegate to any lower division of the League or to a 'linked' league - 6.5.
+The League Committee will take the following factors into account when determining the penalties to be imposed: - If the accused player/club has pleaded guilty - The player's previous disciplinary record - If the player is also the captain, the conduct of the player subsequent to him being warned and told that he will be reported - in the case of an appeal, if that appeal is spurious - 6.6.
+In addition, where an individual behaves inappropriately or fails to respect the formality at any level during a Disciplinary Hearing, the Committee assumes the right to impose further corrective actions or penalties as it sees fit. - 6.7.
+Where a representative and/or witness(es) behaves inappropriately or fails to respect the formality at any level during a Disciplinary Hearing this can be dealt with under the code by having a separate hearing. - 6.8.
+The Committee shall have the power to suspend the operation of any part, or all, of the penalty it imposes for such period and subject to such terms and conditions it deems appropriate. - 6.9.
+Decisions of the League Committee (a finding that a complaint is proved or not proved or a decision on penalty) shall be by majority vote; where necessary the League Committee Chairman shall have a casting vote.